MediaComem/comem-masrad-dfa/subjects/bootstrap-layout-management/README.md

 ### Creating rows

-Rows are the base of the gris system.
+Rows are the base of the grid system.
 Adding a `.row` class to an element set it up with the Bootstrap Grid System.

 > To have proper spacing, it's advised to use this class on elements wrapped inside elements with the `.container` or `.container-fluid` class.